Grant Faulkner: Biography

 Grant Faulkner was born and raised in Oskaloosa, Iowa.
 He earned a B.A. in English from Grinnell College and an M.A. in creative writing from San Francisco State University.
-He lives in Berkeley, California, with his wife, the writer Heather Mackey, and their two children.
+He lives in Berkeley, California, with his wife, the writer Heather Mackey.

 In 2011, Faulkner and Lynn Mundell co-founded 100 Word Story, an online literary journal that publishes stories that are exactly 100 words long.
-Stories published in 100 Word Story have been included on Wigleaf’s Top (Very) Short Fictions list and anthologized in the annual Best Small Fictions series and W.W Norton's New Micro: Exceptionally Short Fiction.
+Stories published in 100 Word Story have been included on Wigleaf’s Top (Very) Short Fictions list and anthologized in the annual Best Small Fictions series and W.W.
+Norton's New Micro: Exceptionally Short Fiction.

-In 2012, he became executive director of National Novel Writing Month (NaNoWriMo), taking over from founder Chris Baty.
-With more than 500,000 writers signing up to take part in NaNoWriMo’s programs annually, it's the largest writing event in the world.
+From 2012 to 2023, he was executive director of National Novel Writing Month (NaNoWriMo), taking over from founder Chris Baty.
+In an interview, he claimed that nearly 500,000 people, including nearly 100,000 kids and teens participated in the event.
+He left to focus on developing the TV show, America's Next Great Author, as an Executive Producer.

-NaNoWriMo emphasizes that everyone has a story to tell, and that everyone’s story matters.
-“Humans are naturally wired to tell stories because that’s how we make meaning of the world,” Faulkner said.
-“So everyone has a story—or many stories—to tell.
-Everyone is a creative type by definition.”

 In 2014, Faulkner co-founded the Flash Fiction Collective, a reading series in San Francisco, with writers Jane Ciabattari and Meg Pokrass.
 Kristen Chen joined the trio in 2015.

-In 2018, Faulkner launched the podcast "Write-minded: Weekly Inspiration for Writers" with co-host Brooke Warner of SheWrites.com.